 “Are you ready, Debby?”
 The lady’s dental hygienist appeared, smiling.

-"Always!"
-Debbie bounced up, her happily large-framed body not slowing her down a millimeter.
+“Always!”
+Debbie bounced up, her seriously tubby body not slowing her down a millimeter.

 I sat there thinking how willing I’d been to dump on 3D movie technology when actually, I could have been in awe and wonder.
 How many other chances at awe and wonder had I missed because of a lousy attitude?